SNodeC/snode.c/README.md

 This callback is called after a connection oriented connection has been created successful.

-For a `SocketServer` this means after a successful internal call to
+For a `SocketServer` this means after a successful internal call to `accept()` and for a `SocketClient` after a successful internal call to `connect()`

-- `accept()`

-and for a `SocketServer` after a successful internal call to

-- `connect()`

 This does not necessarily mean that the connection is ready for communication.
-Especially in case of a SSL/TLS connection the initial SSL/TLS handshake has not been done yet.
+Especially in case of a SSL/TLS connection the *initial handshake has not yet been done*.

 #### The `onConnected` Callback

 This callback is called after the connection has been fully established and is *ready for communication*.
-In case of a SSL/TLS connection the initial SSL/TLS handshake has been finished successfully.
+In case of a SSL/TLS connection the *initial handshake has been finished* successfully.

 In case of a legacy connection `onConnected` is called immediately after `onConnect` because no additional handshake needs to be done.